WENS-KIT/SAAD-SR-Dataset/README.md

 This repository contains the official dataset and benchmark utilities for the paper:

-**SAAD-SR: A Scale-Aware Aerial Benchmark for Learning Robust Object Representations Under UAV-Induced Scale Shifts**
+**SAAD-SR: SAAD-SR: A Multi-Altitude Aerial Object Detection Benchmark Evaluated Using a Scale-Aware Distillation Detector**

 SAAD-SR is designed to evaluate object detection robustness in aerial scenarios with altitude-induced scale variation and environmental diversity.
 The dataset includes: